Scalable Sample-to-Population Estimation of Hyperbolic Space Models for Hypergraphs: Theoretical Guarantees

 \s

 Condition \ref{as:eigenvalue} implies that the positions do not degenerate to a geodesic in the hyperbolic space.
-Under Conditions \ref{as:alpha}--\ref{as:eigenvalue}, we can establish consistency of the estimator $\widehat{\bm{\Theta}}$ for the true positions $\bm\Theta^\star$ in two-dimensional hyperbolic space up to rotations.
-The consistency result can be extended from two-dimensional to higher-dimensional hyperbolic spaces using tools for indefinite matrix eigenspace \citep{rubin2022statistical}.
+Under Conditions \ref{as:alpha}--\ref{as:eigenvalue}, we can establish consistency of the estimator $\widehat{\bm{\Theta}}$ for the true positions $\bm\Theta^\star$ in $r$-dimensional hyperbolic space up to rotations.